talarsen/talarsen/README.md

     - presenting to diverse audiences
     - adaptability

-* I hold Bachelor of Science degrees in Parks and Natural Resources and Information Technology.
 * I am drawn to software engineering because it requires continual learning, collaboration and there are many opportunities to give back to society.

 ## 🌱 Currently Learning